aero-plicity/fedramp-20x-public/README.md

 ### Evidence Organization

 Evidence files are organized in the `evidence/{KSI-ID}/` directory structure, with automated validation ensuring all required evidence exists for compliance verification.

+#### Evidence File Requirements

+For each KSI, evidence files must include:
+- **File name**: The actual filename of the evidence document
+- **Description**: Clear description of what the file contains
+- **Applicability**: Specific section or content of the evidence file that applies to this KSI requirement

+#### Validation Process

+- Evidence files are automatically checked in `evidence/{KSI-ID}/` directory
+- Multiple commands can be combined for comprehensive validation
+- Post-processing enables complex validation scenarios
+- The scope field defines where the KSI applies within the cloud service offering
+- The explanation field documents how the evidence demonstrates compliance with the KSI requirement

 ---